pokt-network/poktroll/docusaurus/docs/operate/user_guide/install-poktrolld.md

 :::tip
 We have an [open GitHub issue](https://github.com/pokt-network/poktroll/issues/535) to introduce `poktrolld` to brew.
 Please reach out to us in the ticket if you want to pick this ticket!
 :::

+## Windows Users

+Currently, we do not support native Windows installation.
+Windows users are encouraged to use [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install) and follow the Linux installation instructions.